 1. Check your own expectations.
 If your toddler is teething, he won't suddenly become less whiny.
 You can expect your difficult relative to be difficult again this year.
 But life doesn't have to be perfect to be good.
 Your children can act terribly and it doesn't mean you're a terrible parent -- it means they're kids!
 I bet your parents remember you acting terribly once or twice, and you came out ok.

-5. Early to bed and early to rise gives little ones time to explore the house early in the morning while other folks are still in bed.
+4. Early to bed and early to rise gives little ones time to explore the house early in the morning while other folks are still in bed.
 That will make them feel more comfortable even when the place starts hopping.
-Invite Grandma to see how wonderful she is when she's rested and not over-whelmed.
+Invite Grandma to see how wonderful your child is when she's rested and not over-whelmed.

 6. Since you're flying with the kids, be sure to read this advice on having a painless airplane flight with kids.

 7. Keep your kids on their usual schedule as much as possible.
 Kids need the security of familiar routines.
 They're stressed by unfamiliar events and what feels to them like chaotic unpredictability.
 Do what you can to keep them on schedule and be patient when they get hyped-up or irritable.
 Be sure everyone (including you!) gets enough sleep.

 8. Have age-appropriate expectations.
 An 18 month old and a 3 year old can't be expected to sit quietly while you enjoy a long dinner.
 Talk with the other parents of young children and see if maybe the kids can be excused to watch an acceptable video.
 Your parents can probably understand that if they're required to stay at the table, either the conversation or their behavior will degenerate.